webrecorder/archiveweb.page-site/guide/features/autopilot.md

 parent: Tool Features
 ---

-# Using Autopilot
+# Starting Autopilot

-You might have noticed that scrolling infinitely is a chore.
+You might have noticed that scrolling infinitely, especially on social media sites, can be a chore.
 <br>
 <br>
-To make some parts a less manual process, we've included autopilot to help you scroll and automate certain behaviors on certain sites such as Twitter and Instagram!
+To make some parts a less manual process, we've included autopilot to help you scroll and automate certain behaviors on certain sites such as Twitter, Instagram and Facebook!
-With the last update (0.6.1), you should see a new feature: <b>Start with Autopilot</b>
+With the last version of ArchiveWeb.page, you should see a new feature: <b>Start with Autopilot</b>
 <br>
 <br>